adampawelka/PortManagement/Frontend/Visualisation/README.md

 # User Story 3.3.6
 As a System User, I want to control a perspective camera using the mouse, so that I can freely explore the scene and inspect objects from different angles.

+### Features

+**Mouse rotation:**:
+Right-click and drag to orbit the camera horizontally and vertically around the target.
+Rotation is constrained vertically to avoid flipping below the floor or above the horizon.

+**Mouse zoom:**
+Left-click and drag vertically or use the mouse wheel to zoom the camera in and out.
+Zoom limits prevent the camera from getting too close or too far from the target.

+**Floor boundary enforcement:**
+Prevents the camera from going below a defined floor level, maintaining a natural viewpoint.

+**Clean event handling:**
+Adds and removes event listeners on the renderer’s DOM element for mouse actions.